Attendance Regulations

 Officially Withdrawing from All Classes

-Students dropping all of their classes must complete the non-completer's form and an exit interview with the director of counseling or Vice President of Academic & Student Affairs.
-Students may get this form from their advisor, the director of counseling, or the Vice President of Academic & Student Affairs.
+Students dropping all of their classes must complete the non-completer's form and an exit interview with the director of counseling or Dean of Student Engagement and Support.
+Students may get this form from their advisor, the director of counseling, or the Dean of Student Engagement and Support.

 Never Attended Withdrawal